RenegadeMinds/testbed/Atomic Transactions.md

 # Atomic Transactions

 Atomic Transactions allow parties to trade with each other in a decentralised and trustless manner.
-In an atomic transaction, each party gets that they have bargained for or the transaction fails.
+In an atomic transaction, each party gets what they have bargained for or the transaction fails.

 For example, Alice and Bob could talk to each other and decide on a trade; Alice will give Bob a magic sword from inside of a game and Bob will give Alice 10 CHI.
 They create a transaction and each of them sign it before it is sent to the Xaya blockchain network.
 When that is complete, the transaction goes through.
 Alice gets 10 CHI and Bob gets the sword.